waylow/wayrig-feature-set/README.md

 - added basic parent switching (still WIP)
   This is still an unfished component that adds parent switching to this type.
 (I wish to add parent switching to all types)

+## Super Head
+- Added option to world align the head control
+- Added option to create a stretch control of the head (useful for cartoony characters)

 ## Spine:
 - exposed the b-bone segments in generation
   Set the number of b-bone segments in the spine.